-2. Cluster of Cluster generation wizard is displayed.
+2. The Cluster window on the Cluster generation wizard is displayed.

 Enter a desired name in Cluster Name.

 Select an appropriate language in Language.
 Click Next.

 3. The Basic Settings window is displayed.

 The instance connected to Cluster WebUI is displayed as a registered master server.
 Click Add to add the remaining instances (by specifying the private IP address of each instance).
 Click Next.